rustycontraption/praisethesun/api/README.md

-# Praise the Sun API - AWS Lambda Deployment
+# Praise the Sun API - AWS Deployment

 This project contains a sun location finder API that has been adapted for AWS Lambda deployment using OpenTofu (Terraform).

 ## Architecture

 - **AWS Lambda**: Runs the sun location API with a custom Lambda handler
-- **Lambda Layer**: Contains Python dependencies (pydantic, requests) - separate from source code
-- **API Gateway**: Provides HTTP GET endpoint at `/search` and routes requests to Lambda
+- **API Gateway**: Provides HTTP GET endpoint at `/search` with API key authentication and throttling
+- **Route53**: Custom domain configuration with ACM certificate for HTTPS
 - **CloudWatch Logs**: Stores Lambda execution logs
+- **S3 Backend**: Terraform state stored in S3 for remote state management

 ## Prerequisites